mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The ``assertIndexNotExists`` operation instructs the test runner to assert that an index with the given name does not exist on the collection.
-The test runner MUST use the internal MongoClient for this operation.
+The test runner MUST use an internal MongoClient for this operation.

 The following arguments are supported: